OU Daily: Achievements and critical reception The Daily has won the Associated Collegiate Press' Pacemaker Award – considered by some to be the Pulitzer Prize of college journalism – five times, in 1989, 1994, 1995, 2004 and 2011. In 1993–94, The Daily was lauded for its investigative journalism that uncovered administrators' acceptance of gifts from university vendors and the university's subsequent attempts to conceal the improprieties from the public. The stories and the attention they garnered off campus helped precipitate the resignation of university president Richard Van Horn. In 1995, the newspaper aggressively and poignantly covered the bombing of the Alfred P. Murrah Federal Building in nearby Oklahoma City. The Dailys website, OUDaily.com – rushed from concept to reality that year – became a national resource for news about the bombing, years before most news organizations were even online.

 The Daily receives many phone calls of complaints from citizens on a daily basis around Norman and across the state of Oklahoma because of confusion of the similarity in name to the newspaper The Oklahoman formerly called The Daily Oklahoman.

 In June 2009, The Daily exclusively announced that Republican Dan Arnett was going to challenge Congressman Dan Boren in 2010 before any other publication in the state.

+In October 2022, The Daily was recorded as having 284,236 total social media shares, the 5th highest in the U.S. The publication also had an average of 119 shares per article published, the 8th highest in the U.S. for most consistent engagement per article.

 2008 redesign

 Beginning in fall 2008, The Daily reinvented its online presence by moving away from the now defunct hub.ou.edu to the newly formed OUDaily.com.

 On September 29, 2008, the printed version of The Oklahoma Daily premiered its redesigned front page.
 As a part of the redesign, side bars were inserted, allowing for brief news stories to be featured in an easily seen format.
 Since that time, The Daily has changed its look on several occasions, reducing the dimensions and enhancing readability.